-The cemetery was begun in August 1917 at which time a dressing station was situated in the extensive underground dugouts here, constructed, you may remember, by the 177th Tunnelling Company, as we saw when visiting R.E.
+The cemetery was begun in August 1917, during the early days of the Third Battle of Ypres, at which time a dressing station was situated in the extensive underground dugouts here, constructed, you may remember, by the 177th Tunnelling Company, as we saw when visiting R.E.
 Grave, Railway Wood…

 …and which, I mentioned at the time, collapsed at some point after the war, creating this huge hole in the middle of the Menin Road.